zooba/pymsbuild/README.md

 build-backend = "pymsbuild"
 ```

+On Windows, a [Visual Studio](https://www.visualstudio.com) installation will be
+required.
+It will be automatically detected, or the path to MSBuild can be
+provided as the `MSBUILD` environment variable.

+On other platforms, the [.NET SDK](https://dotnet.microsoft.com/download) will be
+required.
+The `dotnet` command must be available on `PATH` or specified as the
+`MSBUILD` environment variable.

 # Usage

-Rebuild the current project in-place.
+## Rebuild the current project in-place.

 ```
 python -m pymsbuild
 ```

-Interactively generate the `_msbuild.py` file with project spec.
+## Interactively generate the `_msbuild.py` file with project spec.

 (Or at least, it will, once implemented.)

 ```
 python -m pymsbuild init
 ```

-Build the project and output an sdist
+## Build the project and output an sdist

 ```
 python -m pymsbuild sdist
 ```

+Output is put into `dist` by default, but can be overridden with `--dist-dir`
+(`-d`).

-Build the project and output a wheel
+## Build the project and output a wheel

 ```
 python -m pymsbuild wheel
 ```

+Output is put into `dist` by default, but can be overridden with `--dist-dir`
+(`-d`).

-Clean any recent builds
+## Clean any recent builds

 ```
 python -m pymsbuild clean